 With intelligent automation, healthcare providers can process thousands of claims in hours instead of weeks, reduce claim handling time, provide much-needed assistance to patients and providers, and reduce the number of unpaid claims.
-Using digital workers to automatically manage communications between different parties in claims management can eliminate errors caused by data reentry and provide a platform that can be easily updated in line with changing government regulation.
+Using digital workers to automatically manage communications between different parties in claims management can eliminate errors caused by data reentry and provide a platform that can be easily updated in line with changing government regulations.

-4. Data Entry, Migration and Management
+4. Data Entry, Migration, and Management

-Digital workers create the ideal solution to the time-consuming and resource-hungry work involved in data entry, migration and management, whether that’s onboarding new employees or migrating patient records.
+Digital workers create the ideal solution to the time-consuming and resource-hungry work involved in data entry, migration, and management, whether that’s onboarding new employees or migrating patient records.
 This frees valuable people from the constraints of administrative tasks, and — from printing and scanning documents then reentering data — helping teams go paper free.

 5. Healthcare Supply Chain Automation